henriquessb/grammar-check-test/docs/release-notes/2024-12-23-faststore-improvements.md

 hidden: false
 type: "added"
 createdAt: "2024-12-23T00:00:00.219Z"
-excerpt: "Improved performance experience for FastStore stores."
+excerpt: "Improved performance for FastStore stores."
 ---

 FastStore has undergone significant optimizations to improve mobile performance, achieving a Lighthouse score improvement from 64 to 95.